Album: Posthumous album

 A posthumous album is an album released after an artist's death.
 These albums are often compilation albums, which sometimes feature unreleased music by the deceased artists.
 However, posthumous albums can also be studio albums, live albums or solo albums that primarily contain previously unreleased material.

 Album releases that are posthumous which include new music often have mixed reviews (i.e., aside from Greatest Hits compilations).
 Opinions on the merits of releasing music by an artist posthumously vary at large, with some views expressing support to the idea that listeners would want to hear unpublished catalogues from an artist, in particular if the artist's estate and family are directly involved in assuring the artist's vision.
-Opposite to this, other views reflect the idea that such releases are likely without consent by the artists who have passed, and as a product of this, posthumous releases could never meet the visions of artists themselves, thereby possibly negatively affecting the perceived musicality and overall legacy of the artists.
+Opposite to this, other views reflect the idea that such releases are likely without consent by the artists who have died, and as a product of this, posthumous releases could never meet the visions of artists themselves, thereby possibly negatively affecting the perceived musicality and overall legacy of the artists.
 Examples of successful posthumous album releases include Nirvana's 1994 first live album, MTV Unplugged in New York, the Notorious B.I.G.'s 1997 Life After Death (released sixteen days after his death), and more recently, Mac Miller's 2020 posthumous album, Circles.